 - 360 to 520 g (12.6 to 18.2 oz)

-- Feeds on seeds and grain, water snails, algae, and other water plants
+- The Baikal teal feeds on seeds and grain, water snails, algae and other water plants.

 - Clutch Size

 - 8 to 10 eggs; nests in open tussock meadows near water and in mossy bogs with clumps of willows (Salix) and larch (Larix).